ton-community/tutorials/docs/04-testing/npmton.md

 npm create ton@latest
 ```

 If you found a mistake in this tutorial, please [submit a PR](https://github.com/ton-community/tutorials/pulls) and help us fix it.
-This tutorial platform is fully open source and available on [https://github.com/ton-community/tutorials](https://github.com/ton-community/tutorials).
+This tutorial platform is fully open source and available at [https://github.com/ton-community/tutorials](https://github.com/ton-community/tutorials).

 Happy coding!